Unity-Technologies/perception-synthdet-torchserve/README.md

 3. If your machine has `apt-get`, you can run `./configure.sh` (you may have to `chmod +x configure.sh` first). `configure.sh` will install necessary dependencies, including TorchServe, and it will build a TorchServe model archive.

 ### Other scripts
-`archive.sh` will create a TorchServe model archive and place it in the current directory.
+* `archive.sh` will create a TorchServe model archive and place it in the current directory
-`build.sh` will run `archive.sh` and place the resulting model archive in the `model_store` folder, where TorchServe reads models from.
+* `build.sh` will run `archive.sh` and place the resulting model archive in the `model_store` folder, where TorchServe reads models from
+* `cuda_check.py` will check if PyTorch has CUDA access
+* `synthdet_model_test.py` will test the SynthDet model on an image specified.

 ### Starting TorchServe
 If the previous steps are completed, run `./launch.sh` from this directory and TorchServe will start.
 We reccomend starting TorchServe in `tmux` since it fills its terminal with text output in the background.